Malaria Babesia 831

 Clinical Significance

-The identification of malarial parasites and other blood parasites is used to determine treatment and prognosis.
-Babesia and other blood parasite are noted and reported.
-Microfilaria can be detected from a giemsa stain.
-However, this test is not recommended for the detection of microfilaria.
-One negative observation cannot rule out blood parasites.
+The identification of malarial parasites, Babesia, and other blood parasites is used to determine treatment and prognosis.
+Calculating percent parasitemia is helpful in monitoring the therapeutic response.
+Microfilaria can be detected from a Giemsa stain, but this test in not recommended for microfilaria detection.
+One negative result cannot rule out infection.

 Performing Laboratory